Today I am Devotion

 She turned again to her specters.

 “I see you.”
 She whispered, then slightly louder, steadier, “You are my shadows.
-Pale and unknowing, like me, trapped.
+Blank and unknowing, like me.
 But I understand now.
-I- we, are not trapped in the darkness.
-We are a part of it.”
+I- we, are not trapped by the shades.
+We are a part of them.”

 The first figure tilted its head, looking somehow, at Shay with kindness.
 The other seemed to smile, though Shay could not describe how she knew.